DriveMLM: Aligning Multi-Modal Large Language Models with Behavioral Planning States for Autonomous Driving: Proposed Method

 During inference, the DriveMLM framework leverages multi-modal data to make driving decisions.
 These data include: multi-view images $I\!\in\!\mathbb{R}^{T \times N_I \times H \times W \times 3}$, where $T$ denotes the time length, $N_I$ indicates the number of views, and $H$ and $W$ denotes the height and width of images.
 The point clouds $L\!\in\!\mathbb{R}^{K \times 4}$ from LiDAR point clouds, with $K$ representing the number of points.
-System message $M\!\in\!\mathbb{R}^{N_M}$, with $N_M$ representing the number of system message tokens.
+System message is denoted by $M\!\in\!\mathbb{R}^{N_M}$, and $N_M$ represents the number of system message tokens.
 The system message is the gathering of task definition, traffic rules, and decision state definition.
 User instructions $U\!\in\!\mathbb{R}^{N_U}$, where $N_U$ stands for the number of user instruction tokens.
-These inputs undergo tokenization through a multi-modal tokenizer, resulting in: $X_I\!\in\!\mathbb{R}^{N_I \times N_Q \times D}$, $X_L\!\in\!\mathbb{R}^{N_Q \times D}$, $X_M\!\in\!\mathbb{R}^{N_M \times D}$, $X_U\!\in\!\mathbb{R}^{N_U \times D}$, which represent the tokens embedding of multi-view images, LiDAR point clouds, traffic rules, and user instructions, respectively.
-Here, $N_Q$ denotes the output token number which is decided by the number of queries of QFormer~\cite{li2023blip}, and each token embedding is with $D$ dimension.
+These inputs undergo tokenization through a multi-modal tokenizer, resulting in: $X_I\!\in\!\mathbb{R}^{N_I \times N_Q \times D}$, $X_L\!\in\!\mathbb{R}^{1 \times D}$, $X_M\!\in\!\mathbb{R}^{N_M \times D}$, $X_U\!\in\!\mathbb{R}^{N_U \times D}$, which represent the tokens embedding of multi-view images, LiDAR point clouds, traffic rules, and user instructions, respectively.
+Here, $N_Q$ denotes the number of output image token which is decided by the number of features in the last Transformer layer of the pre-trained CLIP visual encoder, and each token embedding is with $D$ dimension.
 Next, these tokens are inputted into the MLLM decoder, which generates the decision state token $S$ along with a corresponding explanation $E$.
 Finally, the decision state $S$ is inputted into a motion planning and control module.
 This module computes the final trajectory for vehicle control.